-If you are NEW to home staging, and have never actually staged a house, this book could be a good first step.
-If you have been home staging for 12 months or more, and done 6 or more jobs, this book may be a bit basic.
-You’ve probably picked up a lot of the skills and knowledge through trail and error.
+If you are NEW to home staging and have never actually staged a house, this book could be a good first step.
+If you have been home staging for 12 months or more, and have done 6 or more jobs, this book may be a bit basic.
+You’ve probably picked up a lot of the skills and knowledge through trial and error.

-At under $15 books, this book is worth a ready if you want to go back and refresh your basic knowledge.
+At under $15 books, this book is worth a read if you want to go back and refresh your basic knowledge.

 MARKETING: For the staging + design industry

 Let’s be honest, there is no point in learning home staging if you don’t understand a little bit of marketing.
 You need to be able to attract clients, and for that reason, this book is the best home staging book when it comes to the marketing/business side of things.